OCR-D/repository_metastore/installation_KIT_DM_2.0.md

 [...]
 ```
 ##### Change basepath for archive, disable or enable authentication, set jwtSecret.
-jwtSecret should be a random string.
+'jwtSecret' should be a random string.
 (Please generate it with a tool: e.g.: 'uuidgen' or 'pwgen -y 36 1')
-JwtSecret is only needed when authentication is enabled.
+'jwtSecret' is only needed when authentication is enabled.
 ```
 [...]
 #kit dm settings